SAGA: Selective Adaptive Gating for Efficient and Expressive Linear Attention: Experimental setup

 \subsection{Object Detection}

-\textbf{Settings. }We employed PVT-T and Swin-T, both pre-trained with ImageNet-1K weights, as backbones to train the Mask-RCNN~\citep{he2017mask}), RetinaNet~\citep{lin2017focal} and Cascade Mask-RCNN~\citep{cai2019cascade} frameworks on the COCO dataset.
-Further setting details are provided in Appendix.
+\textbf{Settings. }We employed SAGA-T and SAGA-S, both pre-trained with ImageNet-1K weights, as backbones to train the Mask-RCNN~\cite{he2017mask} and RetinaNet~\cite{lin2017focal} frameworks on the COCO dataset.
+Each schedule comprises 12 training epochs and the AdamW optimizer is applied with a learning rate of $1e-4$ and a weight decay of $1e-4$.
+SAGA-RetinaNet is trained under the 1x schedule setting, SAGA-MRCNN is trained under both the 1x and 3x schedule settings.

-\textbf{Analysis. }As shown in Tab. \ref{coco and ade20k} (left), our model achieves superior performance improvements over the original backbone across all frameworks.
-For instance, when training the Mask R-CNN framework with PVT-T-SAGA and Swin-T-SAGA as backbones using 1x schedule, the models achieved improvements of 3.9$\%$ and 1.9$\%$ in $AP^b$ over their respective baselines.
-When training the Cascade Mask R-CNN framework with Swin-T-SAGA as the backbone using a 3x scheduler, the model achieved an improvement of 1.1$\%$ in $AP^b$ over the baseline.
-These results demonstrate that our model can effectively extract task-relevant information from the intermediate SFM while suppressing irrelevant information, thereby enhancing the representational power of the $KV$ feature maps.
+\textbf{Results. }As shown in Tab.~\ref{mask_rcnn_coco} and~\ref{RetinaNet 1x}, the proposed model consistently achieves superior performance across all detection frameworks.
+When trained within the RetinaNet framework, SAGA-T and SAGA-S reach 46.2\% and 48.3\% AP$^b$, respectively.
+Under the Mask R-CNN framework with a 3× training schedule, the same backbones obtain 48.7\% and 51.0\% AP$^b$, surpassing all baseline models.
+These results demonstrate that SAGA effectively extracts task-relevant information from intermediate SFMs while suppressing redundant content, thereby enhancing the expressive capacity of the $KV$ feature maps and improving overall detection performance.